Radar-Camera Fusion for Object Detection and Semantic Segmentation in Autonomous Driving: A Comprehensive Review: Fusion Methodologies

+In conclusion, cross-supervised-based methods enable radar data to benefit from the rich spatial information available in camera data.
+Techniques like RODNet, RAMP-CNN, and cross-supervised panoptic segmentation have demonstrated the effectiveness of incorporating multi-modal supervision techniques to enhance object detection and segmentation tasks, thus showing performance improvements in handling the unique characteristics and challenges of radar data.

-Moreover, Gao~\etal~\cite{gao2020ramp} fed sequences of RD tensor, RA tensor and AD tensor into convolutional autoencoders.
-They proposed a Radar Multiple-Perspectives Convolutional Neural Network (RAMP-CNN) that utilizes the temporal information in the chirps within a single frame, along with the change in spatial information between frames.
-In RAMP-CNN, features of these three tensors are then fused in a fusion module to generate new range-azimuth features.
-Compared to RODNet \cite{wang2021rodnet, wang2021rethinking}, RAMP-CNN achieves significant performance and maintains the same detection accuracy in night scenes as in the daytime.
-Recently, as it is challenging to fuse radar tensors and camera images in 3D coordinates, Hwang~\etal~\cite{hwang2022cramnet} proposed a radar-camera matching network named CramNet.
+\textbf{Projection-based Methods:} FusionNet~\cite{lim2019radar} converts both radar RA tensors and camera images into Cartesian coordinates, followed by projecting camera images onto the radar plane using a homography transformation.
+Upon passing through the independent feature extractor branches, features of the two modalities are passed through the additional fusion layers to form a unified feature map.
+As it is challenging to fuse radar tensors and camera images in 3D coordinates, Hwang~\etal~\cite{hwang2022cramnet} proposed a radar-camera matching network named CramNet.
 CramNet overcomes the uncertainties in the geometric correspondences between the camera and radar through a ray-constrained cross-attention mechanism.
-Specifically, since a peak in the radar returns usually accompanies the optimal 3D position corresponding to the foreground pixel of an image, CramNet utilizes radar features along the pixel rays to estimate the depth and refine the 3D locations of camera pixels.
+Specifically, since a peak in the radar returns usually accompanies the optimal 3D position corresponding to the foreground pixel of an image, CramNet projects radar features along the pixel rays to estimate the depth and refine the 3D locations of camera pixels.
 Experiments on the RADIATE \cite{sheeny2021radiate} dataset demonstrate that the CramNet outperforms the baseline results from the Faster R-CNN \cite{ren2015faster} detector.
 Additionally, by conducting experiments on the filtering of RA tensors via varying intensity thresholds, radar RA tensors prove to contain more meaningful information for 3D object detection than sparse point clouds.

+To sum up, projection-based fusion methods, such as FusionNet and CramNet, offer practical solutions for integrating radar and camera data by leveraging geometric transformations and novel attention mechanisms.
+These methods contribute to advancing the integration of multi-modal information and demonstrate promising results in object detection tasks, highlighting the significance of leveraging radar tensors in perception systems.

-\subsubsection{Model Evaluations}
+\subsection{Model Evaluations}